How Much Does an Arborist Cost? Tree Inspection, Reports & Assessment Pricing (2026)

 • How much does an arborist charge per hour?

-Professional arborist consulting rates commonly range from approximately $150–$300+ per hour depending on experience, certifications, travel, complexity, and documentation requirements.
+Professional arborist consulting rates commonly range from approximately $195–$350+ per hour, with many residential consultations costing between $250 and $600+ depending on travel, site complexity, documentation requirements, and whether a written report is needed.

 • How much does a tree inspection cost?